March 7, 2018

 In 1988 NASA's James Hansen and seven co-authors wrote a highly influential, groundbreaking climate modeling paper entitled, Global Climate Changes as Forecast by Goddard Institute for Space Studies Three-Dimensional Model (pdf).
 They used NASA GISS's GCM Model II (a predecessor of the current Model E2) to predict future climate change, under several scenarios.
 They considered the combined effects of five greenhouse gases: CO2, CFC11, CFC12, N2O, and CH4.

-They predicted a “warming of 0.5°C per decade” if emission growth was not curbed.
-That was their “scenario A,” (“business as usual”) which they described as follows: “Scenario A assumes that growth rates of trace gas emissions typical of the 1970s and 1980s will continue indefinitely; the assumed annual growth averages about 1.5% of current emissions, so the net greenhouse forcing increases exponentially.”
+They predicted a “warming of 0.5°C per decade” if emission growth was not curbed (though their graph showed only about 0.37°C per decade).
+That was their “scenario A,” (“business as usual” [transcripts]) which they described as follows: “Scenario A assumes that growth rates of trace gas emissions typical of the 1970s and 1980s will continue indefinitely; the assumed annual growth averages about 1.5% of current emissions, so the net greenhouse forcing increases exponentially.”

 Now, I would agree that +0.5°C/decade would be something to worry about!
 Fortunately, it was nonsense.